- Head Mark Webster

-Like most schools, we want our girls to be happy, rounded and confident.
-Like most schools we want our girls to do their very best academically.
-We work towards reaching these goals by engaging with each girl on a personal level, something you can do when you have small classes, low teacher turnover, and a culture of involvement.
-Every girl stands out at St Margaret’s School.
+Like most schools, we want our girls to be happy, rounded and confident individuals.
+Like most schools, we want our girls to do their very best academically.
+We work towards reaching these goals by engaging with each girl on a personal level, something you can do when you have small classes, low teacher turnover and a culture of involvement.
+Each girl stands out at St Margaret’s School.

-Our girls’ exam results are excellent, with on average about 2 out of every 3 GCSEs taken graded A* or A.
+Our girls’ exam results are excellent, with an average of two out of every three GCSEs taken graded A* or A.

 The school has become expert at teaching girls since 1884.
 As we rarely advertise, almost all our girls come here through word of mouth.
-If you haven’t arrived here through a personal recommendation, you may wish to read an independent review of the school from the current Good Schools Guide or our Inspection Reports.
+If you haven’t arrived here through a personal recommendation, you may wish to read an independent review of the school from the current Good Schools Guide or our Inspection Reports, in which we were rated ‘Excellent’ on all counts.
 We are understandably pleased with both but, as any current parent will tell you, there is really no substitute for coming to see us in person.
-What should be immediately apparent to anyone visiting the school is this: small class sizes, a culture of learning, and an environment in which treating each other with respect and kindness is the norm, not an aim.
+What should be immediately apparent to anyone visiting the school is this: small class sizes, a culture of learning and an environment in which treating each other with respect and kindness is the norm, not an aim.

 - Age range 4 - 16

 - Fees (per term) September 2022 - September 2023